Foyesade Oluokun

-Foyesade Oluokun (born August 2, 1995) is an American football linebacker for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Yale, and was drafted by the Atlanta Falcons in the sixth round of the 2018 NFL Draft.
+Foyesade Oluokun (born August 2, 1995) is an American professional football linebacker for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Yale Bulldogs, and was selected by the Atlanta Falcons in the sixth round of the 2018 NFL draft.

 Early life

 Oluokun attended Forsyth School, an elementary school in Clayton, Missouri, where he played basketball, soccer and other outdoor activities.
-He began playing football at John Burroughs School, where he was a standout on special teams with future Cowboys running back Ezekiel Elliott.
+He began playing football at John Burroughs School, where he was a standout on special teams with future Dallas Cowboys running back Ezekiel Elliott.

 College career

 Oluokun played college football for Yale.
 He tore a pectoral muscle as a junior and was granted an extra semester.
 As a senior, he was a second-team all-Ivy League selection.
-He received a degree in economics from Yale, and declared for the 2018 NFL Draft after the 2017 season.
+He received a degree in economics from Yale, and declared for the 2018 NFL draft after the 2017 season.
 Oluokun noted that NFL front offices tend to assume that Ivy League players are a lower caliber of athletes, requiring him to work harder to prove his ability to play professionally.

 Professional career

+Pre-draft

 Oluokun did not receive an invitation to the NFL Scouting Combine.
 On March 8, 2018, Oluokun participated at a Pro Day held at Yale and completed all of the combine drills.
 Oluokun's time of 4.48 in the 40-yard dash would’ve finished sixth among linebackers at the combine and his time of 4.12 in the short shuttle would’ve been the second-best among linebackers.
 Oluokun attended pre-draft visits with multiple teams, including the Kansas City Chiefs, Arizona Cardinals, and Indianapolis Colts.
 At the conclusion of the pre-draft process, Oluokun was projected to be a seventh round pick by the majority of NFL draft experts and scouts.
 He was ranked as the 20th best linebacker in the draft by DraftScout.com.

 Atlanta Falcons

-The Atlanta Falcons selected Oluokun in the sixth round with the 200th overall pick in the 2018 NFL Draft.
+The Atlanta Falcons selected Oluokun in the sixth round (200th overall) of the 2018 NFL draft.
 Oluokun was the 27th linebacker drafted in 2018.
-Oluokun was the 48th Yale player picked in a pro football draft and the first in the NFL Draft since Shane Bannon in 2011.
+Oluokun was the 48th Yale player picked in a professional football draft and the first in the NFL draft since Shane Bannon in 2011.